JosBogan/sei-project-3/README.md

 One of the trickiest parts of the project for me was the pending project requests.
 Although there are many different ways off approaching the task, due to time constraints I didn't didnt have much time to evaluate the options fully and so I went with the method that made the most immediate sense.
 This method was adding a pending requests field to each user model which was an array of projects.
 When coding the front end functionality I ran into a couple of issues with this methodology as I endevored to allow the requester and recipient to both accept and decline the request.
 Whilst the current functionality does work well, in hindsight I would probably look to create another independant request model to specifically handle this functionality.

 ## What Next
+Whilst there are many ways that I think our application could be improved, some of the main things that I would addess first of all would be:

+* Front end direct message slight redesign
+* We approached the project as with desktop first in mind so I would try to add more responsivity.
+* Change the messaging and potentially collaboration requests to rely on WebSockets rather than our REST API.
+* Look at different collaboration request methodological options.
+* Allow for a project to have multiple owners.

 ## Key Learnings

+Similarly to my second project, many of my takeaways from this project were about coding as a team.
+This was my first time using Github with multiple people editing one repository.
+Learning to avoid merge conflicts, trying to make sure that we were aware of what eachother were working on and who was using which files.
+This project was also an exercise in project planning and expectation management.
+We planned very well but even then only just managed to pull off the scope that we wanted as we were very ambitious with the project.
+We went in with lots of great ideas but ended up having to shelf many of them due to time and resource constraints.